hanhdt/esp32-flash-tool/README.md

 # asn-firmware-tool

-ASN desktop application for flashing production firmware.
-It is built on Esptool.py wrapper, Electron and Vue.js
+A desktop application for flashing production ESP32 firmware with simplify UI and focus on mass manufacturing process.

 ## Build Setup